kevinhendricks/Access-Aide/README.md

 **Limitations ...**
 1. In able to properly achieve the schema:accessModeSufficient: textual critieria, Access-Aide will abort when provided with epubs that use javascripts, audio resources, video resources, and mathml because Access-Aide simply can not tell if the proper textual descriptions are provided in these cases.

+2. The schema:accessibilityHazard set to none indicates you are using only static images with no Video and no anitmated gifs.
+You need to verify that.

-2. svg image tags images are ignored as the "alt" attribute is not allowed on those tags.
+3. svg image tags images are ignored as the "alt" attribute is not allowed on those tags.
 The proper way to handle svg: image tags is to provide the proper title and desc elements immediately after the svg start tag that contains the image element.

 Access-Aide Plugin icon
 This plugin includes a plugin icon that is in the public domain and provided by the The Accessible Icon Project that can be found at: https://accessibleicon.org for the express purpose for promoting accessibility.